vokimon/back2back_audio/README.md

 Extra advices
 -------------

-Put your tests under a continuous integration system.
+Put your tests under a continuous integration system such
 * BuildBot
 * TestFarm
 * CDash

-If your might be lazy passing tests but bots aren't.
+You might be lazy passing tests but bots aren't.
 Connect your bots to your VCS so they test for every commit.

 If one b2b test gets red, don't keep it for long,